 Amsterdam was founded in year 1275 with humble beginnings (go figure) as a fishing village on the River Amstel.
-As the harbor grew, so did the sex trade and gambling.
+As the harbour grew, so did the sex trade and gambling.
 Find a need and fill it?
 After bouncing up and down illegally for several hundred years, the red light district came out on top (pun intended).

 Las Vegas, the new kid on the block, was founded in 1905 by ranchers and railroad workers.
 They needed entertainment, so illegal gambling, prostitution and the Mafia broke out!
 Ironically enough, a dam was involved.
 The Hoover dam was built 35 miles away in 1930 needing many workers and Las Vegas population quintupled.
 Prostitution has been around Nevada since 1800’s, but legal prostitution is not allowed in Las Vegas.